ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 * ansible.builtin.copy / ansible.builtin.fetch
     The built in community modules will NOT automatically tag files, nor will existing file tags be honored nor preserved.
-    You can treat files as binaries when running copy/fetch operations, there is no issue in terms of data integrity, but remember to restore the file tag once the file is returned to z/OS, as tags are not preserved.
+    You can treat files as binaries when running copy/fetch operations, there is no issue in terms of data integrity, but remember to restore the file tag once the file is returned to z/OS UNIX, as tags are not preserved.
 Use the command module to set the file tag:

     .. code-block:: yaml